Triggers

 environment:

-- DD_TRIGGER_SMTP_GMAIL_SIMPLETITLE=Container $${container.name} can be updated
+- DD_NOTIFICATION_SMTP_GMAIL_SIMPLETITLE=Container $${container.name} can be updated

-- DD_TRIGGER_SMTP_GMAIL_SIMPLEBODY=Container $${name} can be updated from $${local.substring(0, 15)} to $${remote.substring(0, 15)}docker run \
+- DD_NOTIFICATION_SMTP_GMAIL_SIMPLEBODY=Container $${name} can be updated from $${local.substring(0, 15)} to $${remote.substring(0, 15)}docker run \

--e 'DD_TRIGGER_SMTP_GMAIL_SIMPLETITLE=Container ${container.name} can be updated' \
+-e 'DD_NOTIFICATION_SMTP_GMAIL_SIMPLETITLE=Container ${container.name} can be updated' \

--e 'DD_TRIGGER_SMTP_GMAIL_SIMPLEBODY=Container ${name} can be updated from ${local.substring(0, 15)} to ${remote.substring(0, 15)}'
+-e 'DD_NOTIFICATION_SMTP_GMAIL_SIMPLEBODY=Container ${name} can be updated from ${local.substring(0, 15)} to ${remote.substring(0, 15)}'

 ...